Rob-Mundy/p4-weddingapp/README.md

   Form validation via Crispy Forms ensures that each guest is unique to the user (not all site users), and prompts when duplicate guest names are entered (see [Full Testing](#full-testing) for details).
   * Guestlist - Once the first guest is added, a guestlist will appear next to the form.
 Each list entry indicates that it is selectable by changing colour on hover, and also details that the user can "click to edit".
   ![Guestlist](/static/images/user_with_guest_added.png)
-  When a guest list item is clicked, the user is taken to the edit_guest page that allows the guest to either be edited or deleted, thus allowing full CRUD functionaility.
+  When a guest list item is clicked, the user is taken to the Edit Guest page that allows the guest to either be edited or deleted, thus allowing full CRUD functionality.
 * Future Implementations.
   * Allow users to create wedding invitations containing uploaded pictures and messages of their choosing.
   * Connect a mail account so that guests can be sent invites via email.